Mindfulness To Get Through A Breakup: Guita's Mental Health Journey

 How to use mindfulness to get through a breakup

 Every relationship is different, which means that each breakup has the potential to be unique.
-The experience of breaking up can vary depending on the connection between you and your partner, how long you were in a relationship, and if the relationship was healthy.
+The experience of breaking up can vary depending on the connection between you and your partner, how long you were in a relationship, and whether the relationship was healthy.

 However, most people can benefit from using mindfulness to get through a breakup.
 Paying attention to your emotional landscape helps you recognize thoughts, feelings, desires, regrets, and more.
 Once you’ve recognized these feelings, you can try to identify where they’re coming from and address them accordingly.